There are many ways to give

 Gifts of cash are the most common form of giving and deliver the most immediate benefit to Perkins School for the Blind.
 You may choose to designate your gift to a specific program, or give to the greatest need.
 Cash gifts may be made outright or in ways that will provide you or your family with income and other benefits while also supporting Perkins.

 Your insurance policy is an easy asset to donate to Perkins School for the Blind.
 The process is simple: name Perkins as owner and beneficiary of the policy.
-Perkins surrenders the policy to realize the funds immediately, and you may claim a charitable income tax deduction for the surrender value of the policy.
+Perkins surrenders the policy to realize the funds immediately, and you may claim a charitable income tax deduction for the surrender value of the policy or the total premiums paid, whichever is less.
 (Donors are responsible for obtaining an independent qualified appraisal of the policy.)

 Use the equity in your residence, vacation home or other real estate to achieve your personal and philanthropic goals.
 In addition to helping Perkins School for the Blind, some people choose to give real estate because they are downsizing from a primary home or because the property is no longer needed.
 An outright gift will eliminate real estate taxes, property insurance and maintenance costs, and will also avoid capital gains taxes.
 There are other options, too.
 You can exchange real estate for a stream of income, or remain in your home while achieving an income tax deduction.